toiletpapar/infrastructure/docs/baremetal/flatcar/a02-kubectl.md

 `kubectl get pv`

 Additionally, ensure that the drive is empty.
 You'll likely find a `lost+found` you'll need to deal with after doing a fresh install of flatcar.

+# Draining Nodes/Unschedulable Nodes
+Use `kubectl cordon <NODE>` and `kubectl uncordon <NODE>` to mark the node as schedulable/unscheduable.
+This is useful if you're looking to drain the node (i.e. gracefully remove a node from service by rescheduling node resources on other nodes and preventing new nodes from being scheduled).